The tools I use when trying to get the job done. Careful, there be dragons ahead! Dun dun dunnnnn

 The very first website I ever did, in 2005, for my father's construction company.
 I'm so glad to see it still going strong, although he has asked me to redesign it for August 2013!
 8 years with one design!
 Woweeee

 This is the current website for the Ministry of Transport, Trinidad and Tobago.
 I worked on getting their navigation down to the 8 categories shown, as well as tagging and restructuring how they present services.
 I am being very much influenced by MetroUI, and so tried my hand at an updated, mobile friendly prototype that I feel will be more engaging to the audience.

-At the time, the project was driven using Drupal, however, new management has taken over and ported my theme to Joomla, for its ease of use.
+Note: At the time, the project was driven using Drupal, however, new management has taken over and carried over the layout we worked on, with their own theme.

 As I was not supporting this website, I drafted a help guide for their technical team, which can be viewed here.